chantzos/__/README.md

 contributors around this enormous open source ecosystem (which this model is
 the reason that produced this trementous amount of code and this super fast
 evolution, unbelievable for that short time that happened).

+## EPILOGUE
+This programming project, as and because, it includes so many sub projects which are more than enough to keep someone busy (for as long he can (or has the desire) to code), its natural to say that this is the project of my life's ... and for my lifetime.
+And for this I'm gratefull and I feel lucky.